-- 1. Children in public care or previously in public care but immediately after being looked after became subject to adoption, residence or special guardianship order. - 2.
+- 1. Looked after children and all previously looked after children. - 2.
 Pupils who live in the linked area of Paulerspury, Pury End, Alderton and Heathencote. - 3.
 Pupils with a brother or sister continuing at the school at the time of admission of the younger child - 4.
 Other pupils